 Birds, skunks, raccoons, and even moles dig up lawns to feed on grubs.
 If you notice a lot of holes or turf damage overnight, it might be due to animals hunting for grubs.

-If your lawn feels soft and spongy underfoot even when it’s not wet, it could mean the roots have been eaten away by grubs.
+If your lawn feels soft and spongy underfoot even when it’s not wet, it could mean the roots have been eaten away by grubs in grass.

 To confirm the problem, do a simple grub check.
 Cut out a one-square-foot section of turf and peel it back.
 If you count more than five or six grubs in that area, treatment is likely needed.